Target Costing and Lifecycle Costing are two important tools that can be used to manage and control costs throughout the

 Typically, conventional costing attempts to calculate the cost of creating an item by integrating the costs of currently used or consumed resources.
 Therefore, for each unit created, the conventional variable costs of material, direct labour and variable overheads are included (the total of these being the marginal cost of production), coupled with a part of the fixed production costs.

-Once the total absorption cost of units has been calculated, a mark-up (or gross profit percentage) is used to determine the selling price and the profit per unit.
-The mark-up is chosen so that if the budgeted sales are achieved, the organisation should profit.
+Once the total absorption cost of units has been calculated, a markup (or gross profit percentage) is used to determine the selling price and the profit per unit.
+The markup is chosen so that the organisation should profit if the budgeted sales are achieved.

 There are two flaws in this approach:

-- The product’s price is based on its cost, but no‑one might want to buy at that price.
-The product might incorporate features which customers do not value and therefore do not want to pay for, and competitors’ products might be cheaper, or at least offer better value for money.
+- The product’s price is based on its cost, but no one might want to buy it at that price.
+The product might incorporate features that customers do not value and therefore do not want to pay for.
+Competitors’ products might be cheaper or offer better value for money.
 This flaw is addressed by target costing.

 Examples include the research and development costs and any close-down costs incurred at the end of the product’s life.
 Why have these costs been excluded, particularly when selling prices have to be high enough to ensure that the product makes an overall profit for the company?
 To make a profit, total revenue must exceed total costs in the long term.
 This flaw is addressed by lifecycle costing.